runalsh/easylinux/README.md

         Bash aliases and completions (BASHRC section)
         Certbot: letsencrypt sslip.io/nip.io or/and own cloudflare domain Other tools: rustdesk, micro, tmux, nmon, python3 ...
+        Alternative repo for tailscale and hashicorp which block Russian ips

 Configure in config.sh or create configself.sh